GroundOne/metabuild/contracts/near/QUESTIONS.md

 - Is it possible to get the environment infos inside the ava integration tests (maybe from near-workspaces?

+- advance time in js tests?

+- changing tests to TS, node consumption explodes

+- call methods on behave of other account?

 ### General

 - is the randomize logic with `seed` sound or can be improved?